AmerAomar/reading-notes/README.md

-# Reading Notes:
+# Reading Notes

 The way to document and highlight my new knowledge.

-### Here in the table, I will Find for every class something to read.
+### Here in the table, I will Find for every class something to read and learn about it.

 | Class Number (401) | Reading Material |
 | ------------ | ---------------- |